opennetworkinglab/aether-docs/developer/roc.rst

 Port forwarding is often necessary to allow access to ports inside of Kubernetes pods that use ClusterIP addressing.
 Note that you typically need to leave a port-forward running (you can put it in the background).
-Also, If you redeploy the ROC and/or if a pod crashes then you might have to restart a port-forward.
+Also, if you redeploy the ROC and/or if a pod crashes, then you might have to restart a port-forward.

 .. note:: No port-forward is necessary with OnRamp.
 The GUI